Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 `[17] Total Game Revenue` — How much players will pay for both versions over time, including this month.

-### Продажи DLC
+### DLC sales

-Все платные DLC описаны в рамках одной логики, поэтому разберу только строки первого DLC.
+All paid DLCs are described within the same logic, so I will only describe the rows of the first DLC.

-`[18] Paid DLC 1 Convertion Rate` — Наша оценка доли владельцев базовой версии игры, которые купят DLC. Оценку брал погуглив новости, но информации не то, чтобы много. `30%` конверсии — это амбиционзная цель.
+`[18] Paid DLC 1 Convertion Rate` — Our estimate of the share of base game owners who will buy the DLC.
+I took the estimate by googling the news, but there is not much information. `30%` conversion is an ambitious goal.

-`[19] Paid DLC 1 Purchases` — Количество игроков, которые купят DLC. Там немного запутанная формула, но её суть в том, чтобы считать новых игроков, приходящих каждый месяц и при этом не считать людей дважды.
+`[19] Paid DLC 1 Purchases` — The number of players who will buy the DLC per month.
+There is a slightly confusing formula, but its essence is to count both old and new players coming each month, and not count people twice.

-`[20] Paid DLC 1 Price` — Цена за DLC. Балансируем между жадностью, индустриальными стандартами и вашим представленим об объёме DLC. Для определения допустимого интервала цен я просто глянул цены DLC от Paradox. Плюс, первое DLC будет «на пробу» и какое-то время уйдёт на решение неизбежных технических проблем, поэтому DLC может быть меньше и цену ставлю меньше.
+`[20] Paid DLC 1 Price` — The price of the DLC.
+We balance between greed, industrial standards, and your idea of the volume of the DLC.
+To determine the acceptable price range, I just looked at the prices of Paradox DLCs.
+Plus, the first DLC is expected to be smaller because it will be the first and it will take some time to solve inevitable technical problems.
+Therefore, the price should be lower.

-`[21] Paid DLC 1 Revenue` — Ожидаемый доход от продажи DLC в месяц.
+`[21] Paid DLC 1 Revenue` — The expected revenue from the sale of the DLC per month.

-`[22] Total Paid DLC 1 Revenue` — Ожидаемый доход от продажи DLC за всё время, включая этот месяц.
+`[22] Total Paid DLC 1 Revenue` — The expected revenue from the sale of the DLC over time, including this month.

-/// note | Прочие DLC отличаются
+/// note | Parameters of the next DLCs will differ
-- Датой начала продаж, что логично.
+- By the date of the release;
-- Ценой DLC. Я вижу разумным варьировать цены циклически.
+- By the price.
+I see reasonable to vary the price of DLCs cyclically.
-- Ожидаемой конверсией. Данных у меня нет, но думаю она должна уменьшаться со временем. В моём случае я опускаю её с `30%` до `20%`.
+- By the expected conversion rate.
+I have no data, but I expect that is should reduce with time.
+In my case I decrease it from `30%` to `20%` over time.
 ///

 ### Расчёт денег, которые мы получим от Steam